 Sub-committee of Curriculum/Academic Standards Committee Open and uses voting by majority decision-making processes.
+Meets 3rd Monday of every month at 3pm PST via Zoom

-Meets 1st & 3rd Tuesdays at 2pm in TECC
+Our primary efforts are to assure quality distance education course offerings and that courses address equity, align with all areas of the CVC-OEI Course Design Rubric.
+We seek to promote student learning, equity, inclusion, and success in distance learning sections.
+This committee shall be responsible for reviewing distance education section offerings for effectiveness in delivery and aligned with local, state, and national standards through implementation of the information included in the Distance Education Handbook, which applies to the online elements of courses that utilize Canvas, including fully online courses, and online components of hybrid courses delivered through the Lassen College Learning Management System.

-In an effort to assure quality distance education offerings and promote student learning and success in distance learning sections, this Committee shall be responsible for reviewing distance education section offerings for effectiveness in delivery and compliance with local, state, and national standards using information included in the Handbook for Correspondence Instructors and Handbook for Online Instructors.
 Specifically, the Committee is charged with: